Article Format-Structure

 Keywords (six-eight):

 It does not use words or phrases from the title and supplements the title's contents.
 These are descriptive, representing key concepts and nouns.
+These keywords will be used for indexing purposes.
+The keywords should be placed immediately after the abstract, each beginning with a capital letter and separated by a comma (,).

 Introduction (and background):